centreon/centreon-collect/tests/README.md

 - [x] **TestBadUser**: test unknown user

 ### Engine
-- [x] **EFHC1**: Engine is configured with hosts and we force checks on one 5 times on bbdo2
+- [x] **EFHC1**: on bbdo2 Engine is configured with hosts and we force checks on one host 5 times and then we check that engine recognizes the force checks.
-- [x] **EFHC2**: Engine is configured with hosts and we force checks on one 5 times on bbdo2
+- [x] **EFHC2**: on bbdo2 Engine is configured with hosts and we force checks on one host 5 times, engine should recognize the force checks.
-- [x] **EFHCU1**: Engine is configured with hosts and we force checks on one 5 times on bbdo3.
+- [x] **EFHCU1**: Engine is configured with hosts and we force checks on one host 5 times on bbdo3.
 Bbdo3 has no impact on this behavior. resources table is cleared before starting broker.
-- [x] **EFHCU2**: Engine is configured with hosts and we force checks on one 5 times on bbdo3.
+- [x] **EFHCU2**: Engine is configured with hosts and we force checks on one host 5 times on bbdo3.
 Bbdo3 has no impact on this behavior.
 - [x] **EPC1**: Check with perl connector
 - [x] **ESS1**: Start-Stop (0s between start/stop) 5 times one instance of engine and no coredump
 - [x] **ESS2**: Start-Stop (300ms between start/stop) 5 times one instance of engine and no coredump